 Some of the key features of Inspectlet include:

-Form Analytics: Inspectlet provides analytics, including form completion rates, average time to complete forms, and common form errors.
+Form Analytics: Inspectlet provides analytics, including form completion rates, the average time to complete forms and standard form errors.

 8. SeeVolution

-A fairly simple method for including heatmaps on a WordPress site is provided by SeeVolution.
+SeeVolution provides a fairly simple method for including heatmaps on a WordPress site.
 For any well-known CMS, including WordPress, they have plugins.
 In addition to simple installation, they provide a highly clear and attractive dashboard that aids users in comprehending the data they are viewing.

-A free plan for 1000 visits to one site is provided by SeeVolution.
+SeeVolution provides a free plan for 1000 visits to one site.
 Their premium plans begin at $79 a month for two domains.
-On top of that, all of their programmes come with a 14-day free trial.
+On top of that, all of their programs come with a 14-day free trial.

 Some of the features of SeeVolution include: